Polyfolds: A First and Second Look: Scale Calculus

 An sc-topology $(X_k)_{k\in\N_0}$ is called {\bf precompact} if it has the following property. \begin{enumerate} \item[(iv)] For each $p\in X_k$ and $j<k$, there exists a neighborhood $O_{jk}\subset X_k$ of \(p\), whose closure in $X_{j}$ is compact. \end{enumerate} \end{definition}

-Note that an sc-topological space $X$ is related to a multitude of topologies, though only on subspaces $X_k\subset X$.
-So by standard topological terms, such as openness or compactness, we will always refer to the $X_0$ topology, unless a subspace (with induced topology) is specified.
+Note that an sc-topological space $X$ is related to a multitude of topologies -- namely for every $k\in\N_0$ the $X_k$-topology is defined on the subset $X_k\subset X$, or any of its subsets.
+So by standard topological terms, such as openness or compactness, we will always refer to the $X_0$ topology, which makes sense for all subsets of $X$ -- unless a different ambient space $X_k$ and its topology are specified.

 \begin{remark} \rm \\ \begin{enumerate} \item Any topological space $X$ carries the {\bf trivial sc-topology} $(X_k=X)_{k\in\N_0}$.
-This is a dense sc-topology and satisfies the compactness property iff $X$ is locally compact\footnote{Recall, \(X\) is locally compact if for each point \(p\in X\) there exists a neighborhood of \(p\) which is compact. }. \item If $\mathbb{X}=(X_k)_{k\in\N_0}$ is an sc-topological space and $Y\subset X_0$ a subset, then $Y$ inherits an sc-topology $(Y_k:= Y\cap X_k)_{k\in\N_0}$.
+This is a dense sc-topology and satisfies the compactness property if and only if $X$ is locally compact\footnote { Recall, \(X\) is locally compact if for each point \(p\in X\) there exists a neighborhood of \(p\) which is compact. }. \item If $\mathbb{X}=(X_k)_{k\in\N_0}$ is an sc-topological space and $Y\subset X_0$ a subset, then $Y$ inherits an sc-topology $(Y_k:= Y\cap X_k)_{k\in\N_0}$.
 In general, if \(\mathbb{X}\) is dense and precompact, then \(\mathbb{Y}:=(Y_k)_{k\in\mathbb{N}_0}\) need not inherit either of these properties.
 However, open subsets $Y\subset X$ do inherit density and precompactness from \(\mathbb{X}\) by Lemma \ref{lem:sc_topOnOpenSubset} below. \end{enumerate} \end{remark}